cirillojon/ChessAI/README.md

 # To use other parallel implementations
 In the ParallelAlphaBetaWithMoveOrdering file located at: com\chess\engine\classic\player\ai, all three parallel implementations are contained in the code.

-2 will be commented out, and the one currently being used is uncommented.
+Two will be commented out, and the one currently being used is uncommented.
 To switch implementations, simply uncomment the one you would like to use, and comment out the other.

 # To use sequential implementation
 On Line 502 of the 'Table' class located at: com\chess\gui, currently the sequential AlphaBetaWithMoveOrdering class is commented out